skyvers/Aged-care/readme.md

    ![Maven](doc_src_img/chapter5/9.jpg "Maven")

-3. Set your root directory (Folder where you want to save your application in your System) and click on Finish
+3. Set your root directory (Folder wwhere you cloned your git repository to in the previous section) and click on Finish

    ![Root](doc_src_img/chapter5/10.jpg "Root")

 You can see your project in Project Explorer area in Eclipse.

-## 4.5 Set the server
+## 3.6 Set the server

 To run our project in server we need to set Server in Eclipse first.